Choosing the perfect mattress can be a delicate art. You want affordability, quality, and durability without the confusion a large purchase takes.

 Step 2: Find your retailer

-It’s a common standard for online mattress retailers to offer at least 100-nights in-home free trial.
+It’s a common standard for online mattress retailers to offer at least 100-nights in-home trial.

 If your online mattress store doesn’t have this option, you could end up with an unsuitable mattress.

 Ensure your retailer also offers free delivery and free return.
-Avoid online retailers who do not offer at least a 100-night free trial with free delivery and return.
+Avoid online retailers who do not offer at least a 100-night trial with free delivery and easy returns.
 If a finance option is available, it will allow you to pay for the perfect mattress in increments, making it a lot more affordable.

 Step 3: Enjoy and test your mattress